Cost of Living in Ohio [2025]

 How Much Is Healthcare in Ohio?

-A single adult without children will pay around $3,062 for medical care in a single year, while a family of four with two working adults and two children can expect to pay $8,393, excluding child care.
+A single adult without children will pay around $3,454 for medical care in a single year, while a family of four with two working adults and two children can expect to pay $9,325 for healthcare.

 Check out the federal healthcare marketplace to see what coverage is available in Ohio before moving.
 If your move happens any other time of the year outside of enrollment periods, which typically fall in November, you can report your move to ensure you qualify for out-of-state coverage.

-You still might be able to stay on your parent’s policy if you’re under 26, even if you’re moving out of state.
-Check with your current provider to see which doctors fall in the network in your new location.
+You still might be able to stay on your parents’ policy if you’re under the age of 26, even if you’re moving out of state.
+Check with your current provider to see which doctors are in network in your new location.

 Young people running on a treadmill in health club.